BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 many different subtle details.
 But fundamentally, all you need to contemplate is the principle ‘with this, this is’ on the right level.

 With what, what is?
-With this – that which I’m directly attending to (my experience as a whole); and with this – the image of the experience as a whole – the memory of it simultaneously present.
+With this—that which I’m directly attending to (my experience as a whole); and with this—the image of the experience as a whole—the memory of it simultaneously present.
 If that image-memory was not there, you wouldn’t know the experience as a whole, as the experience you are attending to.
 These two points of view are simultaneous/concurrent: One feeds the other, one defines the other.
 If there are no senses that are attending and operating in their own